Wyden to take chair of U.S. tax-writing committee

 Wyden pledged to:

 • Increase relief payments from $600, which Congress included in the most recent coronavirus aid plan that President Donald Trump signed on Dec.
-27, by $1,400 to a total of $2,000 per person.
+27, to a total of $2,000 per person, so the increase is $1,400.
 Some of those $600 payments already have been made.
 (The initial payments under the CARES Act last spring were $1,200 per person.)

 • Raise supplemental unemployment benefits from the current $300 per week, which will expire March 13 after just 11 weeks.
 Wyden did not specify a figure, but he was the original champion of the $600-per-week supplemental payments included in the CARES Act.
 Those payments ended July 25; a separate action by Trump, drawing from the Federal Emergency Management Agency, extended $300-per-week payments from July 26 through Sept.
 5.